Cable television in the United States: Public-access television

 In 1969, the FCC issued rules requiring all CATV systems with over 3,500 subscribers to have facilities for local origination of programming by April 1, 1971; the date was later suspended.
 In 1972, Dean Burch steered the FCC into a new area of regulation.
 It lifted its restrictions on CATV in large cities, but now put the burden of more local programming on CATV operators.
 In 1976, the FCC used its rule-making power to require that new systems now had to have 20 channels, and that cable providers with systems of 3,500 subscribers or more had to provide Public, educational, and government access (PEG) services with facilities and equipment necessary to use this channel capacity.

-During the early 1980s, various live local programs with local interests were rapidly being created all over the United States in most major television markets.
-Before there was public access TV, one of Time Inc.'s pioneering stations was in Columbus, Ohio, where Richard Sillman became the nation's youngest cable television director at age 16 (one of the first) of a live weekly broadcast, for over two years.
-A Cable TV Pioneer in Directing.